amit1884/moviefix/README.md

 ### About

-Moviefix is a native app built in react native, it shows list of movies from and api on the basis of different filters, like release year, popularity, etc.
+Moviefix is a native app built in react-native, it shows list of movies from an api on the basis of different filters, like release year, popularity, etc.

 ### Features:
 1. Built in react native.